.

 Steam Time

 As part of the course, students must complete a work study to earn their required steam lab time.
 This provides students the chance to put their online learning into action.
-In partnership with SaskPower, students are able to access a mobile steam lab for three 8-hour sessions.
+In partnership with SaskPower, students are able to access a mobile steam lab for three eight-hour sessions.
 Locations of the mobile steam lab will be determined based on students registration.
 Some travel may be required for students to access the lab within a central point in the province.

-Upgrading to 4th Class
+Upgrading to Class 4

-What To Expect in 4th Class
+What To Expect in Class 4

 Online Component